vinhboy/CGI-POC/README.md

 **l.
 Used at least five (5) modern and open-source technologies, regardless of architectural layer (frontend, backend, etc.);**

-We used the following six (6) modern and [open-source technologie](https://github.com/CGI-Zahid/CGI-POC/blob/README_Evidence/README_Evidence/Technology/PQVP%20Tool%20List.xlsx)s and standards:
+We used the following seven (7) modern and technologies and standards:

 1. USWDS
 2. Docker